TheDunney/my-fab-svg/Readme.md

 var theFabSVG = require('my-fab-svg')
 var firstFabSVGonthepage = theFabSVG('mySVGp1')

-// create a placeholder HTML element on the page with corresponding #id ... <div id="mySVGp1"> <div>
+// create a placeholder HTML element on the page with corresponding #id
+// for example ... <div id="mySVGp1"> <div>
 // ... then to animate the rectangle in that instance of the SVG do .. firstFabSVGonthepage.rect1animate();